ynishiza/ynishiza.github.io/pages/notes.md

 ---

 # About

+[**NOTE: OUTDATED**.
+These notes have not been updated since 2023 since I migrated away from EverNote to [DEVONthink](https://www.devontechnologies.com/apps/devonthink).
+A hacky tool used to cleanup the notes during migration: https://github.com/ynishiza/EvernoteToDEVONthinkMigration]

 These are personal notes which I create when trying to learn something new i.e. as a method to determine the most natural place for a new thing among the existing things in my consciousness, in order that it may eventually merged with the rest.
 Typically, this involves identifying a structure in itself, so that it may be naturally related to and thus find an optimal fit among other existing structures in my consciousness.